It is not always possible to pay respects in person, so we hope that this small token will help.

 Jim Sargent is fast following in his father Frank’s footsteps through his community involvement and has served as chairman of the Northern Cancer Research Foundation, The United Way and was vice-president of the Protocol for the Canada Summer Games in 1981.
 He has also been involved in business associations and is past chair of both the Ontario Funeral Service Association and the Ontario Board of Funeral Services.
 Jim also sits on The Funeral Service Education Advisory Board at Humber College Thunder Bay’s ONLY long-established funeral home still owned by its founding family, now in its fourth generation, both of Jim’s sons are involved with the firm; Michael completing his schooling in 1994 and Greg in 1999.

-As well, the Sargent & Son “family” is extended to include two other long-standing funeral directors: Wayne T. Smith, who has been with the firm since 1969, and Alex Bobie , since 1971; Employed as well are several support staff.
+As well, the Sargent & Son “family” is extended to include Samantha Coull who has been with the firm since 2015; two other long-standing funeral directors: Wayne T. Smith, who has been with the firm since 1969 has semi - retired, and Alex Bobie , since 1971 retired in 2015; Employed as well are several support staff.

 With its national recognition for quality service, Sargent & Son is Thunder Bay north’s only member, by invitation, of Selected Independent Funeral Homes.
 And so, while independently owned, Sargent & Son is affiliated with the Ontario Funeral Service Association; AfterLoss, our bereavement recovery program; and Guaranteed Funeral Deposits, our funeral pre-arrangement program.
 This allows us to provide superior service at competitive prices, with access, on your behalf, on all facets of the funeral industry, all while maintaining the intimacy of our family serving yours when you need it most.